Infection control guidance for the social care sector

 The NHS National Booking System opened on 1 September 2025 for all eligible individuals in England to book their winter flu and COVID-19 vaccinations, with appointments available from 1 October 2025.

-- Individuals aged 6 months and over who are immunosuppressed, as defined in tables 3 and 4 of the COVID-19 chapter of the UK Health Security Agency (UKHSA) Green Book on immunisation against infectious disease.
+The COVID-19 chapter of the UK Health Security Agency (UKHSA) Green Book on immunisation against infectious disease is usually updated with information on eligibility.

 Long COVID